SO PE Ratio 2026

 How do you calculate PE ratio?

 P/E ratio is calculated by dividing the stock price by earnings per share (EPS).
 Formula: P/E = Stock Price / EPS.
-For SO, with a current price of $0.00, the P/E ratio can be calculated once EPS is available.
+For SO, with a current price of $94.80 and EPS of $3.92, the P/E ratio is 24.18.
 A higher P/E means investors pay more per dollar of earnings.

 What is PEG ratio and how does it relate to PE?